themispap/SQL_project_phi_database/README_new.md

 - List of students enrolled in a specific course.
 - Details of all projects undertaken within a specific timeframe.

-Example queries are provided in the `queries.sql` file.
+Example queries are provided in the `queries` folder.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.